In addition to the themes below, check out our Spotlight series of guest curated content for SOCAP17.

 A quality education is a leading indicator in economic growth for individuals, communities and nations, yet is elusive to millions of people on the planet.
 The nature of a quality education is also shifting rapidly to keep pace with 21st century skills and innovation.
 This track will examine the importance of early childhood education as the basis of any educational system, strengthening the pipeline of new economy ready students, global trends in education, the connection between employers and education systems, and how technology is being leveraged to increase access to education in the US and emerging markets.

-As the community gathers to discuss the vision for the next ten years, now is the time for an individual, institutional and systemic examination of equity and diversity in the impact investment field.
-In order to ensure that the solutions being created and invested in are truly fair, just, and equitable they must deeply engage with the diversity of people and communities being impacted.
-In this track we invite everyone to create a common language around equity and diversity, explore processes for change and lessons learned, and apply an equity, diversity and gender lens to capital.
+As the community gathers to discuss the vision for the next ten years, now is the time for an individual, institutional and systemic examination of racial equity in the impact investment field.
+In order to ensure that the solutions being created and invested in are truly fair, just, and equitable they must deeply engage with the legacy of racial bias in capital markets.
+In this track we invite everyone to create a common language around equity, explore processes for change and lessons learned, and apply a racial equity lens to investing and entrepreneurship.

 Good Capital Project